Job interview nerves? Hypnotherapy could help you get that job!

 - In the morning you wake up.
 You soon realise that today is the day and begin feeling nervous.
 ‘God, if I’m this nervous already imagine how bad it’s going to get when I’m there!’

 - You try to stop feeling the fear but it just keeps getting worse.
-You tell yourself how rubbish you are, how weak and pathetic.
+You’re now afraid of the fear itself and it begins to spiral out of control.
+You tell yourself how rubbish you are, how weak and pathetic you are.
 It doesn’t, strangely, seem to help.

 You are going to be nervous.
 Everybody always is.